dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       uninstrumented workloads will not be instrumented, existing instrumented workloads will not be uninstrumented.
       Newly deployed or updated workloads will be instrumented from the point of the configuration change onwards as described above.

+  Automatic workload instrumentation will automatically add tracing to your workloads.
+You can read more about what exactly this feature entails in the section [Automatic Workload Instrumentation](#automatic-workload-instrumentation).

 * `spec.synchronizePersesDashboards`: A namespace-wide opt-out for synchronizing Perses dashboard resources found in the target namespace.
 If enabled, the operator will watch Perses dashboard resources in this namespace and create